ibm-cloud-docs/account/service_credentials.md

 {{site.data.keyword.attribute-definition-list}}

-# Adding and viewing credentials
+# Connecting services to apps
 {: #service_credentials}

-You can generate a new set of credentials for times when you want to manually connect an app or external consumer to an {{site.data.keyword.Bluemix}} service.
-For example, if you're trying to bind an AWS app to a Watson service, you need to generate a new credential that can be used to bind them together.
-After your credential is created, you can [manually add](/docs/app-configuration?topic=app-configuration-ac-service-credentials) it to your {{site.data.keyword.Bluemix_notm}} app or other [external consumer](/docs/account?topic=account-externalapp) to connect your service.
+Connect your apps or third-party tools to {{site.data.keyword.cloud_notm}} services by generating a new set of service credentials.
+These credentials act as the bridge between your app, whether it’s hosted on {{site.data.keyword.Bluemix}} or an external platform like AWS, and the {{site.data.keyword.Bluemix}} service that you want to use.
+For example, if you’re integrating an AWS-hosted app with {{site.data.keyword.conversationshort}}, you generate a service credential that provides the necessary access.
+Then, you can add it to your app’s configuration to establish the connection.

-To manually add credentials to your apps, refer to the documentation for the type of app or compute option that you are using.
+To add credentials to your apps, refer to the documentation for the type of app or compute option that you are using.
 {: tip}

-## Adding a credential when binding an IAM-enabled service
+## Creating a service credential
 {: #IAM_credential-ui}
 {: ui}

 Services that are managed by {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) can generate a resource key, also known as a credential.
 Credentials are service-specific and vary based on how each service defines the credentials they need to generate.
-A credential might contain a user name, password, host name, port, and a URL, however the contents of each credential is unique to the service that generates it.
+A credential might contain a username, password, hostname, port, and a URL, however the contents of each credential is unique to the service that generates it.

 Some services might generate more data that requires parameters to be passed in.
 For example, a service might require you to input a language parameter to set the default language that is returned in the resource key that is generated.

-Complete the following steps to add a credential to a service that is managed by IAM:
+Complete the following steps to add a credential to a service:

-1. From the Resource list page, select the name of the service to open the service details page.
-Then, click **Service credentials > New Credential+**.
+1. From the **Resource list**, select the name of the service to open the service details page.
+1. Click **Service credentials > New Credential+**.
-1. Provide a **Name**.
+1. Enter a **Name**.
-1. Specify the role.
-This value sets the IAM service access role.
-If no additional access is required, specify `None`.
-For more information, see [IAM Access](/docs/account?topic=account-userroles).
+1. Assign an IAM service access role.
+For more information about roles, see [IBM Cloud IAM roles](/docs/account?topic=account-userroles).
-1. Optionally, you can provide a Service ID by either allowing IAM to generate a unique value for you, or by providing an existing Service ID.
+   1. Specify `None` to assign no role to the new credential if you want to manage access by associating a new or existing service ID with the service credential.
+1. (Optional) Click **Advanced options**
+   1. Select an existing service ID or **Create New Service ID** to associate with the credential.
+This way, you can manage access directly within IAM by going to **Manage > Access (IAM) > Service IDs**.
 For more information, see [Creating and working with service IDs](/docs/account?topic=account-serviceids).

+      For services that have finer grain resource access, you might want to use a service ID to grant access only to a subresource, such as a {{site.data.keyword.cos_short}} bucket.
+      {: tip}

-1. Optionally, you can provide more parameters as a valid JSON object that contains service-specific configuration parameters, provided either inline or in a file.
+   1. You can provide more parameters as a valid JSON object that contains service-specific configuration parameters, provided either inline or in a file.

       Most services don't require extra parameters, and for services that do, each service defines its own unique list of parameters.
 For a list of supported configuration parameters, see the documentation for the particular service.
       {: note}

 1. Click **Add** to generate the new service credential.

-### Creating a service credential without an IAM service role
-{: #no-service-role}

-Services managed by IAM that generate new credentials can assign an IAM Service access role.
-This role grants access to the entire service instance.
-For services that have fine-grained resource access, you might want to grant access only to a subresource, such as a Cloud {{site.data.keyword.cos_short}} bucket.
-In this case, you can choose to continue without selecting a role so that the new credential is created without an IAM Service role.
-This way, you can manage the fine-grained access by creating an IAM policy that you scope to a specific resource, like a bucket.
-To create the credential without an IAM service role, complete the following steps:

-1. From the Resource list page, select the name of the service to open the service details page.
-Then, click **Service credentials > New Credential+**.
-1. Provide a **Name**.
-2. Select **None** as the role so that the new credential is created without an IAM Service role.
-3. Next, go to **Manage > Access (IAM) > Service IDs**.
-4. Select the service ID with the same name as the service credential key, and click **Assign access**.
+1. Expand the details of your new service credential.
+Copy the credential properties that your app or external consumer needs.
+For example, the API key or password and URL.

-## Adding a credential when binding an IAM-enabled service by using the API
+## Creating a service credential by using the API
 {: #IAM_credential-api}
 {: api}

-Services that are managed by {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) can generate a resource key, also known as a credential.
+{{site.data.keyword.cloud_notm}} services can generate a resource key, also known as a credential.
 Credentials are service-specific and vary based on how each service defines the credentials they need to generate.
-A credential might contain a user name, password, host name, port, and a URL, however the contents of each credential is unique to the service that generates it.
+A credential might contain a username, password, hostname, port, and a URL, however the contents of each credential is unique to the service that generates it.

 Some services might generate more data that requires parameters to be passed in.
 For example, a service might require you to input a language parameter to set the default language that is returned in the resource key that is generated.

-Services managed by IAM that generate new credentials can assign an IAM Service access role.
-This role grants access to the entire service instance.
-For services that have finer grain resource access, you might want to grant access only to a sub-resource, such as a Cloud {{site.data.keyword.cos_short}} bucket.
-In this case, select **None** as the role so that the new credential is created without an IAM Service role.
-This way, you can manage fine grain access by creating an IAM policy that you scope to a specific resource, like a bucket.
+You can assign an IAM service access role to new credentials that you generate for an {{site.data.keyword.cloud_notm}} service.
+This role grants access to the entire service instance, not a specific resource.
+For services that have finer grain resource access, you might want to grant access only to a subresource, such as a {{site.data.keyword.cos_short}} bucket.
+In this case, assign no role to the new credential.
+This way, you can manage fine grain access by associating the credential with a service ID and create an IAM policy that you scope to a specific resource, like a bucket.
 To do so, go to **Manage > Access (IAM) > Service IDs**.
 Select the service ID with the same name as the service credential key, and click **Assign access**.
 {: tip}

-To create a resource key, call the [Resource Controller API](https://cloud.ibm.com/apidocs/resource-controller/resource-controller#create-resource-key) as shown in the following example:
+To create a resource key, call the [Resource Controller API](/apidocs/resource-controller/resource-controller#create-resource-key) as shown in the following example:

 ```bash
 curl -X POST https://resource-controller.cloud.ibm.com/v2/resource_keys -H 'Authorization: Bearer <IAM_TOKEN>' -H 'Content-Type: application/json' -d '{